Coming soon: 'Emma and the Reindeer,' a middle-grade novel!

 As for our mailing list, we'll use it to send you other free offers and information about our characters, upcoming books, and appearances.
 We will never sell your contact information, and you can unsubscribe anytime.
 Thank you!

-The "Two Good Feet" series is for
+The "Two Good Feet" series:

 men and women, teens through seniors

 I know you're busy.
 That's why I wrote the "Two Good Feet" series.
 I wanted to give you a little break.
 You can read a short story quickly, and pick it up easily again if you get interrupted.

 The "Two Good Feet" series is a collection of four seasonal books of fictional short stories written for teenagers through senior citizens, male and female.

 It begins with "Stories for the 12 Days of Christmas."
 "Twelve Stories for Spring," "Twelve Stories for Summer" and "Twelve Stories for Fall" fill out the year.
 All use my real name, Linda Mansfield, for the byline.

 Each book contains a baker's dozen of stories for a total of 52 stories in the series, or one for every week of the year.
 The characters are diverse but they remain the same throughout the series, giving the reader a glimpse into their lives for one full year.
 Although there are benefits to reading each book in order, each one can also stand alone.
 So give yourself or someone you love a break, maybe even put your feet up, and enjoy some quick reads!

 What they're saying about Stories for the Twelve Days of Christmas: